 A versioning on the ChemStation level is done by storing all versions of modified methods in a new method files.
 A logbook with the history of the method is always stored within the method file.
-In case of result or data files, reprocessing with changed parameters will be automatically documented by appending the logbook with information on the actions done during reprocessing.
-If the result or data file is stored again, the result or data file includes the changed method, all raw data and spectra as well as a copy of the logbook.
+In case of result files, reprocessing with changed parameters will be automatically documented by appending the logbook with information on the actions done during reprocessing.
+If the result is stored again, the result file includes the changed method, all raw data and spectra as well as a copy of the this logbook.